-There have been struggles along the way.
 My family and friends make up a vast and durable support system that continues to guide me.
 I am truly blessed to have them in my life.
 Local leaders like former Congressman and retired Army Colonel Chris Gibson have helped me answer the call of leadership.
-Our communities are in need of a strong and sustainable direction.
+Our communities need a strong and sustainable direction.
 In many cases our current path has been leading us in circles.
 We cannot tax ourselves into prosperity, and we cannot be discouraged with each other to the point that we abandon our shared civic duties.
-I will bring this attitude to Albany.
+I will continue to bring this attitude to Albany.
 I will represent you with dignity and thoughtful perseverance.
 We’ve got a lot of work ahead of us, but this is upstate NY- and we’re no strangers to hard work.
 Join with me.
-Lets stand up together and elevate upstate NY!
+Let’s stand up together and elevate upstate NY!